10 Places to Go in Spring Without the Peak Season Crowds

 Less than a five-hour flight from New York City, Cartagena’s UNESCO-designated historic district charms with its colonial mansions repurposed into cafés and boutiques and squares where colorfully dressed palenqueras sell tropical fruits.
 Pleasant spring temps (think low to mid-80s), with a bit of a breeze from the Caribbean coast, allow for plenty of exploring on foot, including the nearby mural-covered Getsemaní neighborhood.

 If you only have time for one tour, let it be a food tour inspired by Colombian writer Gabriel García Márquez, featuring a guide who plays audio passages mentioning food from García Márquez’s novels, such as Love in the Time of Cholera, and then takes visitors to taste that very same dish.
-Extend your trip with AmaWaterways, which recently launched cruise sailings between Cartagena and Barranquilla.
+But if you have more time to spend getting outside the city, board a three-day Magdalena river cruise with AmaWaterways, which recently launched sailings between Cartagena and Barranquilla.

-Set within 17th-century mansions, sister properties Casa San Agustín and Casa Pestagua are the premier addresses, with sprawling rooms, four-poster beds, and period furnishings, plus impeccable service (ask the team to book a table at award-winning Celele restaurant).
-A much-anticipated Four Seasons opens in Cartagena in mid-2025.
+Set within 17th-century mansions, sister properties Casa San Agustín and Casa Pestagua are the premier addresses: They have sprawling rooms, four-poster beds, and period furnishings, plus impeccable service (ask the team to book a table at award-winning Celele restaurant).
+The much-anticipated Four Seasons Cartagena opens in mid-2026.

 Rows of green vineyard, with red-roofed building in distance

-The Paso Robles American Viticultural Area is home to more than 200 wineries.
+The Paso Robles American Viticultural Area, along California’s Central Coast, has more than 200 wineries.

 Photo by randy andy/Shutterstock